 As we go through Genesis, we see various people praying and God's response to those prayers.
 Let us consider, though, exactly what is prayer.

 In I Timothy 2:1-3 and Philippians 4:6 we find words which describe prayer.
 The word supplication refers to a request regarding a personal need.
-A prayer is an act of worship to God.
+Prayer is an act of worship to God.
 Intercessions are requests made on behalf of another.
 Finally, thanksgivings are expressions of gratitude.

 If God knows everything and makes up for our shortcomings, then why should we bother to pray?
 Prayer is not for God's benefit, but for our own benefit.
 How can a person face his weaknesses and work on improving himself if he cannot admit his weaknesses exist?
 If we do not recognize our dependency on God, then we would soon believe that everything which happens to us is by our own abilities (Daniel 4:30-32).
 We would not recognize God's aid, even when we are faced with it.

 Unfortunately, far too many people act as if God is some kind of cosmic vending machine.
 Pop in a few humble words and out plops a divine favor.
 God, of course, does not respond in this fashion.
 He has placed conditions on those who would come to Him for aid.

 First, we must be willing to ask God for help (Jeremiah 33:3).
 Some people are too proud of their own abilities to think to go to someone else for help.
 When we pray, we must truly believe that God will answer.
 In fact, God expects us to look for the answer to our prayer (Luke 11:9-10).
 To look for God's answers shows we are truly needing God's aid and not just repeating some ritualistic phrases.